ome-tronet/laravel-frontapp-mailer/README.md

 ```bash
  php artisan vendor:publish --provider="tronet\FrontappMailer\FrontappServiceProvider"
 ```
-This config will automatically be added as a new config key of `mail.mailers` by the package when booting.
+Just FYI: This config will automatically be added as a new config key of `mail.mailers` by the package when booting.

 To add your senders you need the Front `channel_id` of the shared inbox.
 If you want to send mails from a specific user you also need to provide the `author_id` of the teammate.